 Aaliyah Edwards added 14 points for the Sun.
 She is from Kingston, Ontario.
 The crowd cheered when her name was announced and cheered again when she scored.
 There is something about Canadian basketball fans that does not care which jersey is on the player as long as the player is one of ours.
 That is a sentence I have written before about Toronto Raptors crowds.
 It applies here too.

 The third quarter is what worried me.
 The Tempo led by 13.
 They were running.
 Held was creating.
-Kliundikova was finishing.
 Coca-Cola Coliseum sounded like a building that had been waiting for this since the announcement and was getting all of it back in one night.
-Then Connecticut started running the floor in transition, started getting second-chance points the Tempo could not box out, and closed the game on a 17-7 run that exposed exactly what Brondello will fix in the next week.
-The Tempo do not have a reliable interior defender when Kliundikova rests.
-Temi Fagbenle is supposed to be that.
-She will be.
-She is not yet.
+Then Connecticut started running the floor in transition, started getting second-chance points the Tempo could not box out, and closed the game on a 17-7 run that exposed exactly what the front office still has to solve.
+With Kliundikova staying overseas, Fagbenle is the de facto starting five.
+She will need help.
+The Tempo got outrebounded 35-21 and gave up 44 paint points.
+Those numbers do not survive a regular season schedule.

 Brittney Griner played 14 minutes for the Sun and looked like a 35-year-old who has been playing in this league since 2013.
 She was efficient, low-key, in the right spot on every defensive rotation.
 She also did not fully impose herself, which is fine because it is preseason.
 Watch her in May.

 Here is what the night actually told me.
 The Tempo are a real team.
 They have a starting five that, when healthy, will be competitive most nights.
-They have a frontcourt anchor in Kliundikova who can give Brondello 25 minutes a game of WNBA-quality post defense.
+They do not have a true frontcourt anchor now that Kliundikova is staying overseas, which means Fagbenle and Harrison are going to have to absorb 50 minutes a game between them.
 They have a bench point guard battle that will not be settled until the regular season starts.
-They have a Canadian connection in Nurse and a backup center situation that needs Fagbenle to round into form.
+They have a Canadian connection in Nurse and a backup wing situation that includes Maria Conde and Teonni Key, both of whom showed flashes against Connecticut.

 What they do not have yet is the chemistry that comes from playing 30 games together.
 That part you cannot rush.
 The 17-7 run Connecticut closed the game on was the kind of stretch a veteran team avoids and a brand-new team has to learn its way out of.
 Toronto will learn it.
 They have eleven days.